Nuitka/Nuitka/README.rst

 Nuitka will apply values from the environment variables ``CCFLAGS``, ``LDFLAGS`` during the compilation on top of what it determines to be necessary.
-Beware of course, that is this is only useful if you know what you are doing, so should this pose an issues, raise them only with perfect information.
+Beware, of course, that is this is only useful if you know what you are doing, so should this pose issues, raise them only with perfect information.

 Producing a 32 bit binary on a 64 bit Windows system
 ====================================================

 Nuitka will automatically target the architecture of the Python you are using.
-If this is 64 bits, it will create a 64 bits binary, if it is 32 bits, it will create a 32 bits binary.
+If this is 64 bit, it will create a 64 bit binary, if it is 32 bit, it will create a 32 bit binary.
 You have the option to select the bits when you download the Python.
 In the output of ``python -m nuitka --version`` there is a line for the architecture.
-It ``Arch: x86_64`` for 64 bits, and just ``Arch: x86`` for 32 bits.
+It's ``Arch: x86_64`` for 64 bits, and just ``Arch: x86`` for 32 bits.

 The C compiler will be picked to match that more or less automatically.
-If you specify it explicitly and it mismatches, you will get a warning about the mismatch and informed that your compiler choice was rejected.
+If you specify it explicitly, and it mismatches, you will get a warning about the mismatch and informed that your compiler choice was rejected.

 ********************